unital/ultimo/docs/source/user_guide/tutorial.rst

         set_volume = ADCPoll(ADC_PIN, 0.1) | volume
         led_brightness = volume | PWMSink(ONBOARD_LED_PIN, 1000)

-In addition to the simple :py:class:`~ultimo.values.Value` class, there are additional value subclasses which smooth value changes using easing functions and another which holds a value for a set period of time before resetting to a default.
+In addition to the simple :py:class:`~ultimo.value.Value` class, there are additional value subclasses which smooth value changes using easing functions and another which holds a value for a set period of time before resetting to a default.